 - Many ornaments and decorations interact and animate when air pumps are attached to give your tank some added atmosphere and quirkiness.

 You can see that air pumps can be quite attractive even if you have enough oxygen within your aquarium, and it is pretty difficult to over-oxygenate a fish tank.

 How Can I Give My Goldfish Oxygen Without An Air Pump

-It is also important to note that although plants are great at adding oxygen naturally to your tank, this happens only during the day when exposed to sunlight or the UV light in your tank.
-During the night, plants feed on oxygen and give off carbon dioxide, so they will be competing for the same oxygen that your goldfish needs.
+Plants only add oxygen to your tank during the day when exposed to sunlight or UV light.
+During the night, plants give off carbon dioxide and feed on oxygen, competing for the oxygen your goldfish needs to breathe.
 If your plants get plenty of light throughout the day, this shouldn’t be a problem.

-Goldfish, like all fish, will display particular signs when they are struggling to breathe, so how do you know if your goldfish needs more oxygen?
+Goldfish, like all fish, display particular signs when they are struggling to breathe, so how do you know if your goldfish needs more oxygen?

 - Goldfish is staying at the top of the tank, gasping.
 This is because the surface is the most oxygen-rich area of the tank.
 If you notice this behavior often, it may be a sign there is not enough oxygen in your tank, but it should not be confused with feeding.

-Quick Ways To Add More Oxygen For Your Goldfish
+Quick Ways To Add More Oxygen

 Any method that causes water movement in your aquarium or the surface water to break will help provide more oxygen.
 Adding oxygen to a smaller tank will be quicker but will not last as long as it will in a larger tank.

 - Agitate the surface water – You can gently splash the surface water to create bubbles, but not enough to stress your fish.